 And that’s the point.
 We are all liars, and we all make excuses for our ignorance of the unconscious.
 In our legal and political systems, “truth” is nothing more than what we choose to believe in the moment.
 Our culture is all a fraud.
 But hardly anyone wants to admit it.

 Now, if you call someone a liar, you will get one of two responses.
-If the person is wise, he or she will say, “Yes, I know.”
+If the person is wise, he or she will say, “Yes, that’s true.”
 Being aware of the extent of his or her unconscious motivations, this person has the healing option of emptying the self of pride in order to find honesty and truth that surpasses social game-playing.
 But persons who are psychologically unaware and bristling with defenses will angrily blurt out, “How dare you!
 Take that back or else!”
 And the sad thing is that in defending themselves against the reality of their lies and hypocrisy, these persons become liars and hypocrites all the more.

 Telling